ongres/stackgres/doc/content/en/03-production-installation/02-installation-via-helm/_index.md

 In the previous example StackGres have included several options to the installation, including the needed options to enable the monitoring.
 Follow the [Cluster Parameters]({{% relref "03-production-installation/06-cluster-parameters" %}}) section for a described list.

-> The `grafana.webHost` value may change if the installation is not Prometheus' default, as well as `grafana.user` and `grafana.password`.

 ## Creating and customizing your Postgres Clusters